The LawWorks Pro Bono Awards will be presented at the Awards ceremony and reception, which will be held on Tuesday 3rd December.

 Any firm, in-house team, clinic or individual can nominate itself or others for one or more of the categories listed.
 If you would like to make a nomination for more than one category, please complete a separate form for each nomination.

-Nominations must be submitted no later than midnight on Monday 7th October 2019.
+Nominations must be submitted no later than the extended deadline of midnight on Wednesday 9th October 2019.

 To be eligible nominees need to be a member of LawWorks (joining as of 4th October 2019), but the pro bono work does not have to be delivered through a LawWorks project, programme or by a clinic in the LawWorks Clinic Network.
 The pro bono work of clinics in the LawWorks Clinics Network can also be recognised in the appropriate categories.